E-MAIL: guochen(at)msu.edu

 M.S. & B.S., Nanjing University

 Guo is an Associate Professor of Geography and Global Urban Studies in the College of Social Science at MSU and holds a Ph.D. degree in Geography from Pennsylvania State University, a Master’s degree in Human Geography & Urban and Regional Planning, and a B.S. in Economic Geography & Regional Planning from Nanjing University.
 Guo is a recipient of a number of prestigious awards in research, teaching, leadership, and service, including a prestigious Wilson Center Fellowship (2017-2018), an AAG specialty group outstanding service award (2020), and several university-wide awards and distinctions.
 She is a recipient of the College of Social Science–Integrative Studies in Social Science Teaching Excellence Award (2010) and a university Lilly Fellow for faculty leadership and teaching excellence/innovation (2022–2023).
 Her recent awards include an MSU GenCen Inspiration Award-Professional Achievement Award in 2023 and an MSU Outstanding Women of Color Award–Trailblazer Award in 2024.
-A human geographer with broad interests in urban, economic, critical, and environmental areas, she is also a teacher scholar and public intellectual who has authored and co-authored over fifty publications with a focus on inequality, urban poverty, housing rights for the poor, slums, migrants, urbanization and land use, urban governance, and social and environmental justice, including articles in PLoS ONE, Scientific Reports, The Professional Geographer, Environment and Planning A, Urban Geography, Urban Studies, Cities, Area, Habitat International, Acta Geographica Sinica, and close to fifteen other journals.
-She also writes about DEI and justice in Geography and Asian & Asian American Geographies.
-She is co-editor of Locating Right to the City in the Global South (Routledge 2013) and Interrogating unequal rights to the Chinese city (Environment and Planning A Special Issue 2012 based on her initiated sessions at the AAG meeting), as well as initiator and editor of a Focus Section for The Professional Geographer titled “Hidden Geographies” (issue 1 of 2023) featuring research articles on race, gender, ethnicity, class, nationality, citizenship, and social justice, by ten diverse scholars around the world.
-She is the inaugural Editor in Human Geography/Nature and Society as co-Editor-In-Chief for The Professional Geographer.
+A human geographer with broad interests in urban, economic, critical, and environmental areas, she is also a teacher scholar and public intellectual who has authored and co-authored 60 publications with a focus on inequality, urban poverty, housing differentiation and rights for the poor, slums, migrants, urbanization and environment, urban, regional, and community governance, land use, social and environmental justice, waste geographies and urban resilience, including articles and issues in PLoS ONE, Scientific Reports, The Professional Geographer, Environment and Planning A, Sustainability, Urban Geography, Urban Studies, Cities, Area, Habitat International, Environmental Management, Social Science & Medicine, Acta Geographica Sinica, and many other journals.
+Guo is lead editor or co-editor of two books and four special issues.
+She is co-editor of book Locating Right to the City in the Global South (2013) and lead editor of a genre-setting, comprehensive edited book How to Foster Diversity, Equity, Inclusion, and Justice in Geography: Theory, Praxis, and Shaping our Future (2024) and also writes about Asian & Asian American Geographies.
+She is the initiator and editor of two Focus Issues for The Professional Geographer: “Hidden Geographies: Migration, Intersectionality, and Social Justice in a Global Contemporaneous Space” (issue 1 of 2023) featuring research articles on race, gender, ethnicity, class, nationality, citizenship, and social justice, by ten diverse scholars around the world, and “Hidden Geographies II: Cities” (forthcoming).
+Guo co-edited Special Issue Interrogating unequal rights to the Chinese city for Environment and Planning A in 2012 (based on her initiated sessions at the AAG meeting) when she was an early-career scholar.
+In addition, she guest edited a Special Issue titled “Global social and environmental justice: Intersections and dialogues” for Sustainability.
+Guo is currently the inaugural Editor in Human Geography/Nature and Society as co-Editor-In-Chief for The Professional Geographer.

 Guo has promoted a creative pedagogy with a critical engagement of visuals, documentaries, and simulations in nearly all of her over ten different undergraduate and graduate courses taught/designed in more than a decade on a wide range of topics (economic geography, urban geography, global economy, poverty and inequality, global slums and migration, global diversity and interdependence, people and environment, theories and methods in geography, the geography of Asia-Pacific, and China and globalization), including a popular exit/capstone course for MSU Asian Studies Minor students and a recent Honors Research Seminar on global slums.
 She has mentored many graduate and undergraduate students, numerous visiting scholars, and interns.